 Open Microsoft Test Manager.

-To display the Microsoft Test Manager window, choose Start, and then choose All Programs.
-Point to Microsoft Visual Studio 2012 and then choose Microsoft Test Manager.
+To display the Microsoft Test Manager window, click Start, and then click All Programs.
+Point to Microsoft Visual Studio 2010 and then click Microsoft Test Manager 2010.

-On the center group switcher, choose the down-arrow and then choose Testing Center.
+On the center group switcher, click the down-arrow and then click Testing Center.

 On the center group menu bar, click Test.

-In the menu under the center group menu bar, choose Run Tests if it is not already selected.
+In the menu under the center group menu bar, click Run Tests if it is not already selected.

 In the left pane, under Run Tests, select either the test plan or the test suite listed under the test plan that contains the test that you want to run.

 The right side pane displays the test cases within the selected test suite.